simonseyock/framecom/README.md

     com.request('someaction', [2, 2], result => console.log(result));
 ```

+More complete examples can be found in the examples folder.
+The files `iframe.html` and `window-open.html` can both be opened locally.

 Documentation
 -------------

 #### new PaperGlider(self, other, ownOrigin, targetOrigin)
 Sets up the communication between two window objects.
-The origins can be omitted in which case they are set to `'*"`,
+The origins can be omitted in which case they are set to `'*'`,
   which normally should be avoided.